AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 High **AverageServerLatency** values can also be a symptom of poorly designed tables or queries that result in scan operations or that follow the append/prepend anti-pattern.
 See "[Metrics show an increase in PercentThrottlingError]" for more information.

+> [!NOTE]
-> [AZURE.NOTE] You can find a comprehensive checklist performance checklist here: [Azure Storage Performance and Scalability Checklist](/documentation/articles/storage-performance-checklist/).
+> You can find a comprehensive checklist performance checklist here: [Azure Storage Performance and Scalability Checklist](./storage-performance-checklist.md).

 ### <a name="you-are-experiencing-unexpected-delays-in-message-delivery"></a>You are experiencing unexpected delays in message delivery on a queue